powsybl/powsybl-open-rao/tests/README.md

 and are a required check for merging PRs.
 The package uses the [Cucumber framework](https://cucumber.io/), and the tests are divided into "scenarios" and "features", according to the Cucumber terminology:
-- a feature is one functional test that covers one specific feature of OpenRAO
+- a scenario is one functional test that covers one specific tested behavior of OpenRAO
-- a scenario is a collection of related features
+- a feature is a collection of related scenarios

 ## Source code content
 The source code of this package is divided in four main parts: